site map site map

 * book reviews, comments, and notices by contemporaries;

-* secondary sources that refer to the book directly or indirectly as a point of reference; and
+* later secondary sources that refer to TPN directly or indirectly; and

 * related works with a bearing on some topic or issue raised in The Philadelphia Negro.